adcerny/single-state-model/single-state-model.md

 - **Session coherence beats global coherence.** Users experience a session, not a cluster.
 Optimise consistency where humans feel it.
 - **Explicit writes.** Applications do not casually mutate shared state.
 Writes are limited, audited, and easy to reason about.
 - **Calm degradation.** When the store is unavailable, apps behave predictably and safely, with clear fallbacks.
-- **Boring over clever.** Prefer a simple contract over an elaborate platform.
+- **Simple over clever.** Prefer a simple contract over an elaborate platform.

 ### Non-goals